Ramón Iribarren: Professorship, establishment of the Ports Laboratory and international work

-Iribarren was appointed as professor at the ETSICCP in 1939, filling the vacancy left by the death of Eduardo Castro Pascual during the Spanish civil war.
-Iribarren promoted the idea of establishing a Spanish centre for the study of coastal engineering and harbour works, modelled on research facilities in universities such as the Technical University of Berlin and ETH Zurich.
+Iribarren was appointed as professor at the ETSICCP in 1939, filling the vacancy left by the death of Eduardo de Castro Pascual during the Spanish Civil War in 1937.
+Iribarren promoted the idea of establishing a Spanish centre for the study of coastal engineering and harbour works, modelled on research facilities in universities such as Technische Universität Berlin and ETH Zurich.
 This was achieved in 1948 with the creation of the Ports Laboratory (Laboratorio de Puertos) in Madrid, with Iribarren as Director.
 In 1957 the laboratory became part of the Centro de Estudios y Experimentación de Obras Públicas.

 He was involved in a number of notable Spanish and international civil engineering projects throughout his career.
 Notable projects included San Sebastián Airport, the breakwater at the port of Palma de Mallorca, major works at the Port of Cadiz, the port of Melilla in 1944, the canalisation of the Untxin, the oil terminal of Luanda in 1956 and coastal engineering works in the Gulf of Sirte, Cartagena de Indias, and Venezuela.
-Between 1960 and 1961, he was commissioned by the Government of Spain to work alongside a French delegation in Paris to undertake studies for railway and port infrastructure at Villa Cisneros to transport iron ore mined in The Province of the Sahara.
+Between 1960 and 1961, he was commissioned by the Government of Spain to work alongside a French delegation in Paris to undertake studies for railway and port infrastructure at Villa Cisneros to transport iron ore mined in the Spanish Sahara.

 The Port of Palma de Mallorca and the Wave Diagram Method

-Iribarren's approach to the study of wave behaviour for the works at the outer breakwater of the Port of Palma de Mallorca was used as the basis for several harbour projects across Spain after he published his método del diagrama de ondas or método de los planos de oleaje (wave diagram method / method of wave planes) in 1941.
+Iribarren's approach to the study of wave behaviour for the works at the outer breakwater of the Port of Palma de Mallorca was used as the basis for several harbour projects across Spain after he published his método del diagrama de ondas or método de los planos de oleaje (wave diagram method / method of wave plans) in 1941.
 Building on research which he had commenced at Mutriku in 1932, the work was subsequently translated and published in English, Portuguese and French.
+Iribarren noted that the orientation of the Port of Palma meant that it would only be exposed to storms whose direction varied from Southwest to Southeast.
+He therefore studied these two extreme storms and their midpoint (the south), and designed the breakwater accordingly.

+He used a similar approach on many other projects, including improvements at Hondarribia and A Coruña.
 Iribarren noted that his method was an approximation, albeit one which represented a significant advance on previous design techniques.
 Unlike existing approaches, his method was grounded in the principles of using the results of fundamental research to devise solutions to a practical problem.

-Iribarren's approach was not to design by intuition or simplified empirical comparisons with previous projects, but rather to research and determine the nature of wave propagation towards a specific coastline and assess wave characteristics and bathymetry, along with detailed analysis of the shape and orientation of the coastline or harbour under consideration.
+Iribarren's approach was not to design by intuition or simplified empirical comparisons with previous projects, as was the case in Spain up until the 1930s, but rather to research and determine the nature of wave propagation towards a specific coastline and assess wave characteristics and bathymetry, along with detailed analysis of the shape and orientation of the coastline or harbour under consideration.